AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ### Use cases for the integration {#use-cases-for-the-integration}

-The primary use case for the integration with Experience Platform Launch are customers who use both AEM Assets and AEM Sites.
-In such scenarios, you can setup a standard integration between your AEM author node and Experience Platform Launch, then associate your Sites instance with the Experience Platform Launch property.
+The primary use case for the integration with Experience Platform Launch is customers who use both AEM Assets and AEM Sites.
+In such scenarios, you can set up a standard integration between your AEM author node and Experience Platform Launch, then associate your Sites instance with the Experience Platform Launch property.
 After that, any Dynamic Media WCM component added to a Sites page will track data and events from viewers.

 See [About tracking Dynamic Media viewers in AEM Sites](https://wiki.corp.adobe.com/display/~oufimtse/Dynamic+Media+Viewers+integration+with+Adobe+Launch#DynamicMediaViewersintegrationwithAdobeLaunch-TrackingDynamicMediaViewersinAEMSites).